aymanshoity/aymanshoity/README.md

-### Hi,I'm Syeda Umme Ayman
+#Hi,I'm Syeda Umme Ayman
 ![](https://i.ibb.co/9nYbbZt/banner.png)

- I'm a dynamic junior front-end developer hailing from Dhaka, Bangladesh.
-My expertise lies in crafting immersive web experiences through a robust skill set in HTML, CSS, and JavaScript, React and MongoDB
+### I'm a dynamic junior front-end developer hailing from Dhaka, Bangladesh.
+My expertise lies in crafting immersive web experiences through a robust skill set in HTML, CSS, and JavaScript, React and MongoDB.
+As a front-end developer, my vision is to craft digital experiences that seamlessly blend creativity with functionality.
+I aspire to contribute to the projects that not only meet current standards but also set new benchmarks for excellence.